-Dr. James George and colleagues at the University of Oklahoma track published reports of drugs that cause low platelets and update a summary list every two years.2 Unfortunately, many instances of DITP are not published, so there is no comprehensive compilation of problem drugs.
+Dr. James George and colleagues at the University of Oklahoma track published reports of drugs that cause low platelets.2 Unfortunately, many instances of DITP are not published, so there is no comprehensive compilation of problem drugs.
 Visit Dr. George's web site to view his list.

-The Blood Center of Southeastern Wisconsin has a test for drug-associated antibodies that can help confirm a diagnosis of DITP.
+The Blood Center of Southeastern Wisconsin has a test for drug-associated antibodies that can help confirm a diagnosis of DITP.46